 UPMC is committed to health equity and closing the gap within marginalized communities by providing quality experiences to all patients of all backgrounds.

 In 1978, San Francisco artist Gilbert Baker created the rainbow flag — a flag that represents Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQIA+) pride.

 While there are many opinions around the rainbow itself, one thing is certain: The six specific colors represent the diversity of community.

 Local and national data shows the importance of health care providers who are aware of the obstacles diverse populations, such as the LGBTQIA+ community, face when receiving care.
 UPMC is committed to health equity and to closing the gap within marginalized communities by providing quality experiences to all patients of all backgrounds.

 Discomfort with public perception, poor treatment by health professionals, and other barriers can prevent LGBTQIA+ community members from receiving health care that meets their needs.
 Each patient, employee, and health plan member should feel right at home.
 Through our programs, we are working on doing just that:

 - Services for Teens at Risk (STAR) Center

 - Transgender Transition Employee Guidelines

-“Our engagement with 2018 Pittsburgh Pride and the Delta Foundation is affirmation of the transformative work UPMC continues to champion in pursuit of inclusion for all, in particular for our LGBTQ employees, members, patients, and their families,” says James Taylor, PhD, chief diversity, inclusion, and learning officer at UPMC.
+“Our engagement with 2018 Pittsburgh Pride and the Delta Foundation is affirmation of the transformative work UPMC continues to champion in pursuit of inclusion for all, in particular for our LGBTQIA+ employees, members, patients, and their families,” says James Taylor, PhD, chief diversity, inclusion, and learning officer at UPMC.